mohammad-tahmasebi-ci/milestone3/README.md

 with more time to spend on more critical tasks.
 Design is broken into the following main sections:

--Signup
+- Signup
--Signon
+- Signon
--Home page
+- Home page
--Make/view appointment
+- Make/view appointment
--Update appointment
+- Update appointment
--Delete Appointment
+- Delete Appointment

 ### Design Wireframes